-I’ve been through the gamut of the regular New Year’s resolutions.
-Whether it’s to work on time management, being more punctual, or eating healthier, I’ve always found that my motivation dwindles as February hits.
-If you’re like me and don’t want to start 2015 off with a resolution failure, there are tons of tiny things you can do that can lead to a year of success.
+We’ve all been through the gamut of the regular New Year’s resolutions.
+Whether it’s working on time management, being more punctual, or eating healthier, more people tend to find that their dedication and motivation dwindle as February hits.
+If you’re like me and don’t want to start the new year off with a resolutions failure, there are tons of tiny things you can do that can lead to a year of success.
+Here are just a few!

-There are two kinds of people in this world: those who never have unread e-mail and those that have 13,678 unread e-mails.
+There are two kinds of people in this world: Those who have clean inboxes, and those who have 13,678 unread emails.
 While it’s not a mess of things that would land you on an episode of Hoarders, it’s mental clutter, for sure.
-Take some time to go through the unread e-mails or just flat out delete them all and start over!
+Take some time to go through your unread emails or just flat out delete them all and start fresh!
+Then do your best to keep up with your inbox better this year.

 2. Check your credit score

-Every January I check my credit score.
-While most of you might not have a ton of credit history, you can’t avoid not knowing it for much longer.
-If you are looking to buy/lease a car, own a house, and/or rent an apartment in college, you won’t be getting any of those things if your score is too low.
+I check my credit score every January.
+While most students may not have a ton of credit history, you can’t avoid not knowing it for much longer.
+If you're looking to buy or lease a car, own a house, and/or rent an apartment in college, you won’t be getting any of those things if your credit score is too low.
 To know your score means you can make adjustments now that will set you up for financial success later.
-Credit Karma is a great place to start: free reports, credit monitoring, and credit scores.
+Credit Karma is a great place to start for free credit reports, monitoring, and scores.

 3. Drink more water

-If weight loss is part of your resolutions this year, water is a huge part of that.
-Even if you don’t change a ton about your eating/fitness habits, drinking more water every day makes you feel fuller and thus, you'll eat less!
+Staying hydrated is so important for your general health and mental well-being, and we're all guilty of not drinking enough water.
+Additionally, if weight loss is part of your resolutions this year, water is a huge part of that.
+Even if you don’t change a ton about your eating or fitness habits, drinking more water every day makes you feel fuller and thus less likely to snack.

-4. Organize your space at least once a month
+4. Reorganize your space at least once a month

 When things are messy, you aren’t at your best.
-Think of the time you spend trying to find things when your room is in disarray.
+Think of the time you spend trying to find things when your room or dorm is in disarray.
 By the time you find whatever you’re looking for, you’re tired and ready for a nap.
-(Just me?)
+(Just me?
+Okay.)
 Keep your living area organized to keep your mind clear.
+There's also something to be said about rearranging your stuff or redecorating every once in a while if you start to get bored with your surroundings and need a new vibe.

 5. Get a calendar

-This may seem old school with the technology we have available, but I love me a calendar.
-I find that when I write meetings, assignments, and events down, I remember them more, and my calendar is always on my desk so I can see the month in advance.
+This may seem old school with the technology we have available, but I love a paper calendar.
+I find that when I write meetings, assignments, and events down, I remember them more often, and my calendar is always on my desk so I can see the month in advance.
+If you find yourself forgetting things easily, try planning out your responsibilities and events in any kind of new format to find something that works better in the new year.

-A few weeks ago I came across a post on social media that said, "For the past year, I put away every $5 bill that came into my possession.
+I once came across a post on social media that said, "For the past year, I put away every $5 bill that came into my possession.
 To date, I've saved $3,335."
-It’s really hard as a high school, college, or graduate school student to save money, so this method works to kick-start a good emergency fund—or maybe a slight alternative to calling your parents all the time for some extra cash.
+It’s really hard as a high school, college, or graduate student to save money, so this method works to kick-start a good emergency fund—or maybe a slight alternative to calling your parents all the time for some extra cash—without draining the spending money you have access to now.

 8. Create a LinkedIn page

 LinkedIn is a critical part of the job search—it’s a great way to make a first impression on businesses looking for new employees and could lead to a job you were never expecting!
 Businesses and recruiters are more likely to turn to LinkedIn first to check out your qualifications.
-If they can’t find you, do you think they will call you in for an interview?
+If they can’t find you, do you think they'll call you in for an interview?
+You can even make a LinkedIn profile as early as high school!

 9. Apply for at least one scholarship a day